pivotal-cf/pivnet-resource/README.md

 Creates a new release on Pivotal Network with the provided version and metadata.

-Also optionally uploads one or more files to the Pivotal Network bucket under the provided `s3_filepath_prefix`, adding them both to the Pivotal Network as well as to the newly-created release.
+Also optionally uploads one or more files to Pivotal Network bucket under the provided `s3_filepath_prefix`, adding them both to Pivotal Network as well as to the newly-created release.
 The MD5 checksum of each file is taken locally, and added to the file metadata in Pivotal Network.

 If a product release already exists on Pivotal Network with the desired version, the resource will exit with error without attempting to create the release or upload any files.

 See [metadata](https://github.com/pivotal-cf-experimental/pivnet-resource/blob/master/metadata)
 for more details on the structure of the metadata file.